smarterwallet/sw-fe-sdk/README.md

 #### Transfer Native Token with token pay master

-To build a transaction for transferring native tokens:
+To build a transaction for transferring native tokens with token pay master:

 ```javascript
 const gasPrice = await ethersWallet.getGasPrice();